-Summary of Council Tax Support Scheme changes from April 2019
+Summary of Council Tax Support Scheme from April 2021

-The 2019 scheme will adopt the existing Council Tax Support scheme as summarised in this document subject to the following amendments:
+The 2021/22 scheme will adopt the existing Council Tax Support scheme in place at 31 March 2021 including the following amendments in place since 1 April 2019:

-- Set the maximum Council Tax Support to 75% of the Council Tax due for working age claimants who are not considered disabled (currently 85% for all working age claimants).
-This means that every working age household that is not considered disabled would have to pay a minimum charge of 25% towards their council tax bill. - Set the maximum Council Tax Support to 80% of the council tax due for working age claimants who are considered disabled (currently 85% for all working age claimants).
-This means that every working age household that is considered disabled would have to pay a minimum charge of 20% towards their Council Tax Bill
+- 1. The maximum Council Tax Support is 75% of the Council Tax due for working age claimants who are not considered disabled.
+This means that every working age household that is not considered disabled will continue to pay a minimum charge of 25% towards their council tax bill. - 2.
+The maximum Council Tax Support is 80% of the council tax due for working age claimants who are considered disabled.
+This means that every working age household that is considered disabled continues to pay a minimum charge of 20% towards their Council Tax Bill